-Whether you’re a homesteader, a rancher, or a suburban dweller, good fences make good neighbors, and there are as many types of fencing available as there are reasons to install them.
-But for the sake of this article, we’re concentrating on wire fencing — the type of fence that is almost always used to contain something, such as:
+Whether you’re a homesteader, a rancher, or a suburban dweller, good fences make good neighbors, as the cliche says.
+There are as many types of fencing available as there are reasons to install them.
+But, for the sake of this article, we’re concentrating on types of wire fencing — the type of fence that is almost always used to contain something, including things like:

 - Pets in your backyard